base4nfdi/website-template-hugo/content/news/example-post/index.md

 projects: []
 ---

-Congratulations to Jian Yang and Monica Hall for winning the Best Paper Award at the 2020 Conference on Wowchemy for their paper “Learning Wowchemy”.
+Congratulations to everyone for winning the Best Paper Award at the 2020 Conference on Wowchemy for the paper “Learning Wowchemy”.

 <!--more-->